Norwegian Air Shuttle

 €400

-Free check · 3 years (Norway) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · No fee unless you win
+Free eligibility check · 3 years (Norway) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · Fee disclosed before signature

 01We Know Norwegian Air Shuttle

-Norwegian operates 80+ aircraft from bases in Norway, Sweden, Denmark, Finland, and Spain.
+Norwegian operates a fleet of aircraft from bases in Norway, Sweden, Denmark, Finland, and Spain.
 The airline's 2020–21 financial restructuring resulted in significant route cuts and fleet reduction.
-Norwegian's low-cost model means high aircraft utilisation and tight turnarounds — contributing to delay rates of 10–14% on peak routes.
+Norwegian's low-cost model means high aircraft utilisation and tight turnarounds — contributing to notable delay rates on peak routes.
 Pre-restructuring long-haul flights (2017–2020) generated many valid claims still within the time limit.

 Our Success Rate